 Why Utah?
 The University of Utah is internationally recognized for research in genetics and health sciences complemented by a very rich talent pool in the physical sciences, engineering, fine arts, and athletics.
 Salt Lake City and the surrounding valley offers a very affordable cost of living and many cultural amenities.
 Outdoor enthusiasts love Utah, which boasts world renowned state and national parks, and "the greatest snow on earth."
 Seven major ski resorts are just 30 minutes from campus.
 All University of Utah. students and staff receive an annual UTA TRAX, bus, and FrontRunner train pass.
 With numerous TRAX and bus stops all over town and campus, it is surprisingly possible to live without a car in Salt Lake.

-The deadline for applications for the 2015-2016 academic year will be April 15, 2015.
-Visit the Admissions page for more information.
+The deadline for applications for the 2016-2017 academic year will be May 1, 2016.
+Visit the Admissions page for more information and application forms.